forrestdavis/NLPScholar/src/analysis/MinimalPairAnalysis.md

 - `punctuation`: `previous`, `next`, `separate`, `ignore` (how to handle punctation tokens; fold into previous word, next word, treat as a separate word or ignore from computation.
 If it is treated as separate token, this will influence ROIs.)

+# Output

+The analyze mode for the MinimalPair experiment returns two files:

+1. A TSV file with one row for each sentence.
+The columns are the mean and probability and surprisal aggregated over the ROI for the corresponding sentence.
+2. A TSV file with one row for each condition and model combination.
+The columns are the micro and macro average difference in predictability between expected and unexpected as well as the accuracy (proportion of times expected is more predictable than unexpected)